Implications for the Hubble tension from the ages of the oldest astrophysical objects: Introduction

-With a few exceptions~\cite{Jimenez:2003iv,Capozziello:2004jy,Samushia:2009px,Dantas:2010zh,Verde:2013fva,Bengaly:2013afa,Wei:2015cva,Rana:2016gha,Nunes:2020yij,Vagnozzi:2020dfn}, OAO received less attention with the end of the ``age crisis''.
-However, the possibility of shedding light on the HT via model-independent determinations of the age of the Universe from $z=0$ OAO such as globular clusters and very-low-metallicity stars~\cite{Trenti:2015zja,Jimenez:2019onw,Valcin:2020vav,Bernal:2021yli,Boylan-Kolchin:2021fvy,Krishnan:2021dyb}, has recently been appreciated.
+With a few exceptions~\cite{Jimenez:2003iv,Capozziello:2004jy,Samushia:2009px,Dantas:2010zh,Verde:2013fva,Bengaly:2013afa,Wei:2015cva,Rana:2016gha,Nunes:2020yij,Borghi:2021rft}, OAO received less attention with the end of the ``age crisis''.
+However, the possibility of shedding light on the Hubble tension via model-independent determinations of the age of the Universe from $z=0$ OAO such as globular clusters and very-low-metallicity stars~\cite{Trenti:2015zja,Jimenez:2019onw,Valcin:2020vav,Bernal:2021yli,Boylan-Kolchin:2021fvy,Krishnan:2021dyb}, has recently been appreciated.
 Here, we pursue this line of investigation, considering OAO at higher redshifts, up to $z \sim 8$.
-These allow us to derive an upper limit on $H_0$, while providing a late-time consistency test for $\Lambda$CDM, shedding light on ingredients required to solve the HT. \\
+These allow us to derive an upper limit on $H_0$, while providing a late-time consistency test for $\Lambda$CDM, shedding light on potential ingredients which may help in solving the Hubble tension.

+The rest of this paper is then organized as follows.
+In Sec.~\ref{sec:oao} we explain how OAO can help in arbitrating the Hubble tension.
+In Sec.~\ref{sec:catalog} we discuss how our OAO catalog is constructed.
+In Sec.~\ref{sec:analysis} we review our analysis methodology, leading to our results which are presented in Sec.~\ref{sec:results}.
+A critical discussion of our results is presented in Sec.~\ref{sec:discussion}, and finally we draw concluding remarks in Sec.~\ref{sec:conclusions}.